halfbakedsneed/chowdown/README.md

 # elicit

-Elicit is a JavaScript library intended to speed up the consumption of HTML pages by allowing for it's quick transform into more usable formats.
+Elicit is a JavaScript library intended to speed up the consumption of DOM pages by allowing for their quick transform into more usable formats.

 ## Installation